GustavoCaso/GustavoCaso.github.io/source/_posts/2017-07-17-dry-web-roda-for-rails-developers-part_ii-persistence.markdown

 end
 ```

- We need to define a [schema](http://rom-rb.org/learn/core/schemas/) and some composable, reusable query methods to return filtered results from our database table `by_id` this methods will be use by our repositories.
+We need to define a [schema](http://rom-rb.org/learn/core/schemas/) and some composable, reusable query methods to return filtered results from our database table.
+For example `by_id(id)`.

- Them we create a new [Command](http://rom-rb.org/learn/advanced/commands/), inside our `commands` folder, they are use to interact with the database `Create`, `Update` and `Delete`.
+Let's continue by creating a new command.

 ```ruby
  module Persistence